rmrk-team/evm/docs/implementations/RMRKEquippableImpl.md

 Used to get the Equipment object equipped into the specified slot of the desired token.

-*The `Equipment` struct consists of the following data:  [      resourceId,      childResourceId,      childTokenId,      childEquippableAddress  ]*
+*The `Equipment` struct consists of the following data:  [      resourceId,      childResourceId,      childId,      childEquippableAddress  ]*

 #### Parameters